Home About Contact

 Many slum areas lack proper toilets and clean water, which particularly affects girls during menstruation.
 This often leads to absenteeism from school or other public life due to embarrassment or lack of facilities.

-I was able to visit the Mumbai slums through Apnalaya, a Mumbai-based charity.
 The charity focuses on empowering the urban poor, with special attention to women and girls.
 It works in some of the city’s most impoverished communities, addressing critical issues such as education, health, and livelihood development.